LIBERATING FOOTBALL TRAVEL

 A fan’s guide – the club from early doors to today

-With the club’s 62,000-capacity stadium opened in spring 2019, with England internationals such as striker Harry Kane and midfielder Dele Alli then at the top of their game, Spurs were looking to recoup the £1 billion cost of the overall project.
-In Mauricio Pochettino, Spurs had a manager who could engineer his team to outshine most with significantly bigger budgets – until a 7-2 defeat at home to Bayern Munich that October 2019 and dip in league form saw the questionable arrival of José Mourinho.
+With the club’s 62,850-capacity stadium opened in spring 2019, Spurs were looking to recoup the £1 billion cost of the overall project.
+In Mauricio Pochettino, Spurs had a manager who could engineer his team to outshine most with significantly bigger budgets – until a 7-2 defeat at home to Bayern Munich that October and dip in league form ushered in the questionable arrival of José Mourinho.

-Roughshod decision-making became a habit, until bitter local rivals Arsenal came good in 2022-23, exposing Spurs as poorly run underachievers hanging on to Harry Kane’s coattails for any kind of European qualification.
+While Conte was explicit in his criticism of the club’s lack of ambition, the decision of lifelong Tottenham man Kane spoke volumes.
+The leap by bitter local rivals Arsenal to title contenders in 2022-23 exposed Spurs as poorly run underachievers hanging on to Harry Kane’s coattails for any kind of European qualification.
 The stadium, meanwhile, earns huge praise but its repayment takes the lion’s share of the club’s considerable debt.

 Traditionally, Spurs have had the dazzle to win cup trophies, a dozen or more times in fact, but have only twice shown the endurance needed to win the title.